toptensoftware/cantabile-media-server/readme.md

 2. In the created folder, create a file named `config.json` similar to that shown below.

     Replace the `midiPort` setting with the name of the MIDI port the server should listen on.
+To display a list of available MIDI ports run the command `cantabile-media-server --list-midi-devices`

     Adjust other settings as appropriate.